Performance Coaching: How To Become A Performance Coach

 Image taken from unsplash.com

-If you are the kind of person who gets immense satisfaction from seeing someone gain unprecedented happiness and satisfaction from following your advice then this is perfect for you.
 Have you always been the person who helped their friends out in their professional lives and made them feel empowered and gain clarity?
-Does your vision of your own success lie in you enabling others to gain their happiness?
+Does your vision of your own success lie in enabling others to find happiness?
 If yes, then you were born to be a performance coach.

 What is the difference between life coaching and performance coaching?

 Both of them are very similar in a lot of aspects.
-In both of them, you take your clients for a state where they have low self-esteem and are full of doubts into a state where they are empowered and happy.
-However, the major difference between the two is the kind of clients that you are dealing with.
-While life coaching is all-encompassing, in sports performance coaching you are mostly dealing with professionals.
+In both of them, you take your clients from a state where they have low self-esteem and are full of doubts to a state where they are empowered and happy.

 What skills do you need to be a successful performance coach?